Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 -   browse the site without being logged in as a registered user
 -   navigate to recipes
     - by category
-    - filtering by main ingredient
     - filtering by author
 -   see the details of recipes
--   create a user profile, and log in and log out
--   via user profile can; add, edit and delete own recipes
+-   can; add, edit and delete recipes
--   change profile picture, first name, last name and username, email,
 -   access the site in a responsive fashion on mobile, tablet or desktop device